seanslma/maki/Python/Conda/Docker.md

 ## build docker image for a conda app `my-app`
 ### build conda package `my-app.tar.bz2`
-Note that the `--croot` folder must be outside of the project folder.
+Note that the `--croot` folder must be **outside of the project folder**.
 ```sh
 export NAME=my-repo #pass value to meta.yaml variable NAME
 conda build recipe --no-anaconda-upload --python 3.9 --croot ../conda-build --no-test
 ```
 ### create a new env and install `my-app`
+If we can push the conda package to the conda repo we do not need the local repo.
 ```sh
 conda create --name my-app-0.1.0 --yes
 conda install --name my-app-0.1.0 --yes --quiet -v \